The list below itemises a selection of my publications. Not listed here are three things:

-The list below itemises all my publications.
-Among them are essays and op-eds that have appeared in mainstream media outlets.
+A curiosity in this list is / are essays and op-eds that have appeared in the online editions of mainstream media outlets.
 Media organisations periodically move their web content around (Foreign Policy has done this a few times), so older links to external web pages, blog posts and op-eds are prone to breakage – which makes it hard to keep track of where things are on the internet.
 I’ve included them in the bibliography, but I’ve also compiled them elsewhere on this site for ease of reference, along with their original URLs and citation information.
+Click through the links to read more: CNN // Foreign Policy // Wired

 - Streets Without Joy: A Political History of Sanctuary and War.
 London: C. Hurst & Co.
 Publishers, forthcoming 2020.